 3. You don’t have to cook (or plan or shop for meals) if you don’t want to.

-4. Assisted Living isn’t for people who are sick and frail.
+4. Assisted Living isn’t just for people who are sick and frail.
 In fact, Independent Living and Assisted Living communities have many of the same amenities.

-Here are just a few ways that Assisted Living communities support autonomy:
+Here are just a few ways that Assisted Living communities may support autonomy:

-- Assisted Living may help prevent isolation and depression by offering older adults a chance to widen their social circles with new friendships.
+Assisted Living may help prevent isolation and depression by offering older adults a chance to widen their social circles with new friendships.